Everything You Need to See in Paris

 Pont des Arts - 1st Arr.

-We actually just stumbled upon this bridge on our way from Musée D’Orsay to grab some lunch.
+We actually just stumbled upon this bridge full of 'love locks' on our way from Musée D’Orsay to grab some lunch.
 It’s warming to see all of the locks and messages of love on them!

 Lourve Museum - 1st Arr.